Carving Memory Deep: How the Levels-of-Processing Effect Makes Learning Stick

 Her kid explained the choices aloud.
 Mia asked “why?” and let her correct herself.
 A week later, the kid navigated around a blind corner like a pro.
 Deep processing through decision-making and consequences beat a sermon.

-How to Recognize and Avoid Shallow Processing
+Recognize and Avoid Shallow Processing

 You don’t need a lab to spot this.
 Your brain gives you signals.
 Watch for them.